Airport Central railway station

-Airport Central railway station (officially Airport Central Station) is an underground Transperth commuter rail station at terminals one and two of Perth Airport in Western Australia.
+Airport Central railway station is an underground Transperth commuter railway station at terminals one and two of Perth Airport in Western Australia.
 The station is located on the Airport line and is one of three stations that were built as part of the Forrestfield–Airport Link project.

 The contract for the Forrestfield–Airport Link, which consists of 8 km of twin bored tunnels and three new stations, was awarded to Salini Impregilo and NRW Pty Ltd in April 2016.
-Construction on Airport Central station began in March 2017 following preparatory works.
-By January 2018, excavation was complete, and in May 2018, the two tunnel boring machines (TBMs) reached the station after tunnelling from High Wycombe.
-The TBMs left the station tunnelling north-west the following month, and construction of the rest of the station then started.
-In addition to the station, a 280 m elevated walkway was built by Georgiou Group, linking the station to the airport's terminal T1.
+Construction on Airport Central station began in March 2017 following preparatory work.
+By January 2018, excavation was complete and, in May 2018, the two tunnel boring machines (TBMs) reached the station after tunnelling from High Wycombe.
+The TBMs left the station tunnelling north-west in July, and construction of the rest of the station started.
+As well as the station, a 280 m elevated walkway was built by Georgiou Group, linking the station to the airport's terminal T1.

 Originally planned to open in 2020, the line officially opened on 9 October 2022.
-It is served by trains every twelve minutes during peak and every fifteen minutes outside peak and on weekends and public holidays.
+It is served by trains every twelve minutes during peak hour and every fifteen minutes outside peak and on weekends and public holidays.
 At night, trains are half-hourly or hourly.
 The journey to Perth station takes eighteen minutes.